oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 1. Run the **SCM Replenishment** report page.

-2. In the report search bar, click the **microphone** icon to start dictation.
+2. In the report search bar, select the **microphone** icon to start dictation.

     ![Microphone icon in the search bar](images/search-bar-microphone.png " ")

-3. If the browser asks for permission to use your microphone, click **Allow**.
+3. If the browser asks for permission to use your microphone, select **Allow**.

     ![Browser microphone permission prompt](images/permissions.png " ")